optro-cloud/optro-api-client/README.md

 We have created a suite of tools to make creating Power-Ups with built-in licensing as easy as possible, with React, TypeScript, Webpack all setup for you:
 * **Recommended** - Use the Trello Power-Up Generator (`@npx create-trello-powerup`) to create a Trello Power-Up based on your selection selected of capabilities and features

 * **Advanced** - Use the existing Power-Up template as a basis for your own Trello Power-Up.
-This option will be more time consume and we would only recommend this route for experienced developers that are looking for a challenge.
+This option will be more time consuming and we would only recommend this route for experienced developers that are looking for a challenge.

 #### [Option B] Using Javascript with NPM/Yarn (Node.js and Browser compatible)